WordPress or React for web apps: which one should you choose?

 WordPress.org is a free, self-hosted, open-source content management system (CMS) released in 2003 and used to build websites of any kind.
 Originally released as a blogging platform, it has become the most popular CMS in the world, powering over 40% of websites on the internet.

-WordPress is a customizable and flexible monolithic solution, meaning that it’s an “all-in-one” or “one-size-fits-all” platform where the backend and frontend are tightly connected to the point of being inseparable.
+WordPress is a customizable and flexible monolithic solution, meaning that it’s an “all-in-one” or “one-size-fits-all” platform that tightly connects the backend and frontend to the point of being inseparable.
 The WordPress backend can’t work without the WordPress frontend and vice versa (unless you implement a headless architecture).

 It has a large community of users, developers, and designers who create plugins, themes, and other add-ons to enhance the functionality of WordPress websites.